-- Standard 2 of 5 Minimum Label Length sets the minimum label length required for Standard 2/5 labels (including the check character).
-This feature is provided to ignore small label segments, reducing the possibility that a portion of a good label is incorrectly seen as an entire label. - Variable Length if you select variable length, the scanner will recognize labels with a number of digits between 04 and 50 digits.
+- Standard 2 of 5 Minimum Label Length set the minimum label length required for Standard 2/5 labels (not including the check character).
+This feature is provided to ignore small label segments, reducing the possibility that a portion of a good label is incorrectly seen as an entire label. - Variable Length If you select variable length, the scanner will recognize labels with a number of digits between 01 and 50 digits.
+(Note: for IBM Interface the number of recognized labels is between 01 and 32 digits). - Fixed Length If you select fixed length, there are three labels for programming your scanner to read either one or two fixed lengths.

-Note: The Variable Length Label feature must be DISABLED in order that Fixed Label Length features can work.

-- Fixed Length if you select fixed length, there are three labels for programming your scanner to read either one or two fixed lengths.
 The labels are: - Set First Fixed Length use this label to instruct the scanner that the next two programming labels you scan will define the first fixed label length.
-This setting can be any number of digits between 04 and 50 digits (including check character).
+This setting can be any number of digits between 01 and 50 digits (IBM Interface: 01 to 32 digits).